-Anyway, I’m 30,000 feet in the air right now and don’t have easy access to my cell pics, but I will spruce this post up once I get settled in my hotel.
-In closing, my only regret is that I didn’t have the opportunity to meet several other bloggers whom I had wanted to talk with, most notably this couple that is also from Austin… I’ll update this post with their Twitter handle as well, once I’m on solid ground again.
+Anyway, I’m 30,000 feet in the air right now and don’t have easy access to all my cell photos, but I will spruce this post up once I get settled in my hotel.
+In closing, my only regret is that I didn’t have the opportunity to meet several other bloggers whom I had wanted to talk with, most notably this couple that is also from Austin….

 In closing, it was also intriguing — at least to me — to see what this winter wonderland looks like when the snow has melted and the crowds have dispersed.
 Definitely a world of difference; I almost didn’t recognize the place.
 Personally, I had not realized that mountain biking had become such a Keystone summer pastime.
 We tried to take out a pair of bikes on Sunday for a wild bike road down the mountainside, but apparently we cut it too close to the closing “mountain sweep” for them to allow us access.